Track Connection Status

 • NOT_CONNECTED - Customer has not completed the utility connection process.
 Resend the URL to the customer asking them to retry.

 • ERROR - Customer has logged into their utility or attempted to log into their utility but did not complete the process.
 Check the error_code field within each utility in the utility_connections array for more details.
-Provide a tailored message to customer based on the error code.
+If appropriate, you can provide a tailored message to customer based on the error code to have them try again.
 See Connect Tab Status guide for details and recommended actions.

 🚧